seanmcquaid/SetListCreator/README.md

 Things to do :
 1) Unit Tests - Front End
 2) Refactor unit tests to implement screen per the creator of RTL's recommendation
+3) Review from a user stand point and edit code to reflect UI/UX updates
-3) Refactoring / Code Review - Front End - look at adding timeout to reducers so isloading actually can render loadingspinner for appropriate period of time
+4) Refactoring / Code Review - Front End - look at adding timeout to reducers so isloading actually can render loadingspinner for appropriate period of time
-4) End to End tests in Cypress
+5) End to End tests in Cypress
-5) Remove unused packages
+6) Remove unused packages
-6) Documentation
+7) Documentation